lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Managing decentralized (or centralized) projects

+## Laws Policies, and Voting-Elections about each-other:
+	- a Matrix With Feedback
+	-

 ## Forms of democracy and types and structures of elections:
 - forms of decision making in history from 'the decline and rise of democracy' book